DeclarativeHub/ReactiveKit/README.md

 }
 ```

-> Bond framework provides `BindingExecutionContextProvider` conformance to various UIKit objects so they can be seamlessly bound to while ensuring the main thread.
+> The Bond framework provides `BindingExecutionContextProvider` conformance to various UIKit objects so they can be seamlessly bound to while ensuring the main thread.

 You can conform to this protocol by providing execution context.